Enterprise Path

 1. Initial contact

-Share your use case, volume expectation, and launch timeline through the contact form or by email.
+Share your use case, expected monthly volume, and launch timeline through the contact form or by email.

 3. Evaluation setup